Does Your Apple Watch Harm You? Cutting Through the EMF Influencer Claims

 The issue is not a lack of information.
 The issue is that most of it is built on extremes.

 When you step back and look at how the body actually functions, a different picture emerges.
 The body does not require a perfect ideology.
 It requires consistent support.
-It runs on systemsβ€”hydration, mineral balance, digestion, energy regulation, and recovery.
+It runs on systems—hydration, mineral balance, digestion, energy regulation, and recovery.
+After years of managing chronic illness and researching nutrition in the context of real-world health challenges, this is the framework that has held up best for me.

 What Actually Matters

+Nutrient density, bioavailability, digestibility, mineral balance, and consistency.
 Calories are easy to get.
 Nutrients are not.
 And even when nutrients are present, they only matter if the body can absorb and use them effectively.

 Human Diet: Adaptable by Design

 Humans are not locked into one rigid way of eating.
 Traditional diets varied widely depending on environment and availability.
-The takeaway is simple: the body is adaptableβ€”but it still requires consistent support.
+The takeaway is simple: the body is adaptable—but it still requires consistent support.
+View research on ancestral diet variation

 Animal Foods: Use Them Wisely

 Animal foods provide nutrients that are difficult to replace, including B12, heme iron, and omega-3 fats.
+Rather than over-relying on heavy meats, I prioritize cleaner fish sources such as sardines, wild salmon, and trout.
+FDA guidance on choosing lower-mercury fish

 Plant Foods: Functional Support

 Plant foods provide potassium, hydration, fiber, and metabolic support.
-Fruit is used consistentlyβ€”not out of ideology, but because it provides usable energy and hydration.
+Fruit is a consistent part of my protocol—not out of ideology, but because it provides usable energy and hydration.
+Research on fruit intake and metabolic health

 Daily Structure